 Prospanica leaders, Thomas Savino, CEO of Prospanica, Monica Puente, Vice President of Finance and Operations, and Evan Cleveland, Director of Programming and the PCSJ reflect on its start and the experience of its first year.

-Prospanica will continue the introspection by inviting Prospanica members to take part in a virtual conversation on social justice.
-It will be held on Tuesday, July 13, at noon Central.
+Prospanica will continue the introspection by inviting Prospanica members to take part in a virtual conversation on social justice, which was held in July 2021.

 This journal provides a reflection on the member conversation from July 13, 2021, in which Prospanica members joined a virtual town hall to commemorate the one-year anniversary of the PCSJ and to talk about their experiences within that same year.
 Prospanica CEO, Thomas Savino, and two PCSJ Advisory Board members, Dr. Laura Quiros and Richard Lopez, share their perspectives on several topics from that conversation, including the leader's responsibility to a team's mental health, leader self-care, and intentional listening.

 This note from Dr. Laura Quiros, a founding member of the PCSJ Advisory Board, discusses creating the space for identity--no matter how complicated--and connection.
 Click to read.